 Disputes between ISA and one or several of its members which are not settled by a decision of ISA, may be submitted for arbitration by either of the parties to the Court of Arbitration for Sport (CAS), to the exclusion of any other domestic tribunal.
 Any decision taken by the said court shall be without appeal or recourse to ordinary courts, and is binding on the parties concerned.

-The shall have the following powers:
+The ISA Executive Committee?shall have the following powers:

 to suspend NFs or to modify its membership to provisional status until the next meeting of Congress